Written by Stannah at 23-02-2021

 How much does a homelift cost?

-Homelifts, also known as residential lifts, with a maximum capacity of 2 persons, may cost between A$15,000 and A$47,000.
-This quote usually doesn’t include maintenance, project fees or the works necessary to open a shaft, which could cost a few thousand euros more.
+Homelifts, also known as residential lifts, with a maximum capacity of 2 persons, may cost between up to A$47,000.
+This quote usually doesn’t include maintenance, project fees or the works necessary to open a shaft, which could cost a few thousand dollars more.

 The truth is that not everyone can afford to spend so much on a homelift.
 And while it is true that residential lifts can add value to a house in the property market, there are some arguments worth considering before deciding to buy one: